Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Hyperbolic 3-manifold groups

 In order to bound $\tau(H_i)$ we consider two cases depending on the limit sets of $H_i$.

 If there is a round circle $C \subset \partial \bbH^3$ such that the limit sets $\Lambda H_i \subseteq C$ for all $i$, then each $H_i$ acts on a hyperbolic plane $\bbH^2 = \Hull(C)$ and each convex core $S_i = CC(H_i)$ is a hyperbolic surface.
 By the pigeonhole principle we may pass to a subsequence and assume all $S_i$ are homeomorphic to a fixed surface $\Sigma$.
 As in the proof of \cref{no ascending in surfaces} the length $\alpha(S_i)$ of the shortest essential arc in each $S_i$ is bounded below by $\alpha(S_1) > 0$.
-Since there is a lower bound on the length of each non-parabolic element of $G$, there is a lower bound on the girth of each $S_i$.
+Since there is a lower bound on the length of each element of $G$, there is a lower bound on the girth of each $S_i$.
 Therefore the $S_i$ land in a compact subset of the moduli space of $\Sigma$, which implies there is a uniform upper bound bound on $\tau(H_i)$.

 Otherwise, after passing to a tail sequence, no limit set $\Lambda H_i$ is contained in a round circle.
-Let $M_i = \CC(H_i)$ and consider the surfaces $\partial M_i$.
-Each $\partial M_i$ is a finite-area connected hyperbolic surface in the intrinsic metric~\cite{epstein-marden}*{Theorem II.1.12.1}.
-Each $M_i$ is a homeomorphic to a handlebody of genus $r$ with $0 \le k\le r$ disjoint simple closed curves removed from the boundary (each curve represents a primitive parabolic conjugacy class of $M_i$).
-After passing to a subsequence we suppose $k$ is constant, so each hyperbolic surface $\partial M_i$ determines a point in the moduli space $\calM_{r-k,2k}$.
-First we will show that the sequence $\{\partial M_i\}$ is contained in a compact subset of $\calM_{r-k,2k}$.
+Let $M_i = \CC(H_i)$ and consider the boundary surfaces $\partial M_i$.
+Each $\partial M_i$ is a closed connected hyperbolic surface in the intrinsic metric~\cite{epstein-marden}*{Theorem II.1.12.1}.
+Each $M_i$ is a homeomorphic to a handlebody of genus $r$.
+Each hyperbolic surface $\partial M_i$ determines a point in the moduli space $\calM_{r}$.
+First we will show that the sequence $\{\partial M_i\}$ is contained in a compact subset of $\calM_{r}$.